jayvdb/dataeng-handbook/content/pages/engineering/source.md

 The key features of the anatomy above are:

-* The JIRA (or Github) ticket reference.
+* The JIRA (or GitHub) ticket reference.
 This is used to ensure the commit is linked to the corresponding ticket and the current status of the task is automatically updated.

 * The type of the commit:
     * **feat** for a new feature being added in the commit